mcartagenah/jupyter_tf_nvidia_gpu_docker/README.md

+# Dockerfile with Tensorflow and Nvidia GPU support on WSL2

 This repository assumes you have **WSL2** and **Docker** installed, and that your computer has a working Nvidia GPU with all its drivers.

 To build and run in Docker, from terminal inside WSL2: